olegskl/sublime-snippets/README.md

 Sublime Text snippets
 ---------------------

-A place to store useful snippets for Sublime Text.
+A collection of snippets for Sublime Text.